marimeireles/psychonautgirl/blog/_posts/2019-03-16-new-layout-for-psychonaut.md

 ![girl](/assets/blog/girl.gif)

-I'm not great at drawing, so what I did was get a reference image from the internet and I tried to draw something alike.
-I chose this cool draw by Tara Anand.
-Tara's draw is on the left and mine on the right:
+I'm not great at drawing, so what I did was get a reference image from the internet and I tried to drawing something alike.
+I chose this cool drawing by Tara Anand.
+Tara's drawing is on the left and mine on the right:

 ![comparing_girls](/assets/blog/comparing_girls.png)

-I designed a canvas that allows me to upload a reference image from my computer, that lets me draw lines on it and also gives me the coordinates of those lines.
+I designed a canvas that allows me to upload a reference image from my computer, that lets me drawing lines on it and also gives me the coordinates of those lines.
 The code to this canvas can be found [here](https://gist.github.com/marimeireles/ff03c44321b4e891f3e0c0a6ca9984f7).
 You can save it as an .html file and run it in your computer!

 After contouring my reference image I got all the coordinates I needed from my devtools log: